cs-au-dk/jalangilogger/README.md

 - TODO cleanup in nodeJSServer: it uses way to many node-packages
 - TODO actual JavaDoc in Java log parsing files
 - TODO use proper temp directory for temporary/generated files
+- TODO use config file for all the different directory-dependencies in scripts

 ## Contributing